|

 find a good one.

-There are three classes of agents: the creme-de-la-creme, the unqualified,
+There are three classes of agents: the creme-de-la-creme (there are some great ones out there), the underqualified,

 and the crooks.
 Anyone who asks for money up front, falls into the